 Relacore has been around since 2000.
 The Carter-Reed Company makes it and has a good BBB rating.
-The official website provides a 100% money-back guarantee and the ingredients are likely all natural, but read on…
+The official website provides a 100% money-back guarantee and it contains a few natural ingredients, but read on…

 Lack of Results – “Worrisome?”

-Our first problem with Relacore ingredients is that results mirror what you’d expect from clinical research – no change in weight-loss or energy, in some cases. ”We took a close look at the company website for Relacore supplements, and it’s clear that no scientific studies are presented.
+Our first problem with Relacore ingredients is that results mirror what you’d expect from clinical research – no change in weight-loss or energy, in some cases. ”We took a close look at the company website and it’s clear that no scientific studies are presented.
 There is simply a lot of hype about weight-loss and stress reduction,” said our Research Editor.